Taunton, Massachusetts: Twenty-first century

 In 2012 Taunton became the target location for a Wampanoag casino complex which was embroiled in conflict by competing regional bands of the Wampanoag over territory claims.
 The proposed location for the casino-resort complex is adjacent to a local elementary school and the regional technical high school, generating protests by parent and teacher groups.

+Several major companies operate within the industrial park and in other parts of the city.

 On June 10, 2012, the City of Taunton dedicated the Taunton Global War on Terrorism War Memorial on Church Green.

 Taunton is home to a General Dynamics Mission Systems factory, which develops military communications equipment.